How To Trigger HomeKit Automations With Sensor Values

 Tap the sensor to use, this will show all the characteristics available on that device.

-Select the one to use, in this case Current Temperature.
+Select the one to use, in this case Current Relative Humidity.

-You can now specify a specific Value, or a Range.
+Now specify the operator and value by tapping on each highlighted area in the When This Happens box .
 A specific value will trigger when the sensor records that value only.
 This may be missed if the values change too quickly.
-To Avoid that use Range.
+To Avoid that use the Greater, Less, or Between operators.
 This will trigger when the value enters the range from above or below.

 Double-check the event shows the correct Range, it can mess up sometimes and need to be selected again.